mozumder/HTML6/README.md

 This is designed with a front-end client sandbox perspective, not a back-end server perspective that databases typically operate in.
 There are important security issues, but they matters less when operating on local data for a local app, like a single-player game on a mobile device.

-There are also millions of non-interactive websites with static content that also don't need to worry about complex security.
-You still have the same level of table read permissions, and database writes should be disallowed by default.
+There are also millions of non-interactive websites with static content, like portfolio or business-card sites, that also don't need to worry about complex security requirements.
+For these sites, database writes should be disallowed by default.

-Finally, for more complex authorization requirements, the expected a use model would be for the server to transform SQL statements into something secure.
+Finally, for more complex authorization requirements for a typical multi-user website, the expected a use model would be for the server to transform SQL statements into something secure.

 For example: